microsounds/atelier/readme.md

 C preprocessor syntax is also accepted, hex color values in the form `#RRGGBB` will be converted to a signed integer representing `0xBBGGRRAA` in two's complement hexadecimal with `AA` (alpha channel) always set to `0xFF`

 ### Managed policy overrides
-`chromium` is managed by `/etc/chromium/policies/managed/extensions.json`, set up during [post-install](.once.d/29-chromium-extensions.sh), which automatically installs several useful extensions on first-run, including [uBlock Origin](https://ublockorigin.com).
+`chromium` is managed by `/etc/chromium/policies/managed/extensions.json`, set up during [post-install](.once.d/29-chromium-extensions.sh), which automatically installs several useful extensions on first-run, including [uBlock Origin][].

+[uBlock Origin]: https://ublockorigin.com "uBlock Origin homepage"

 ## `git`
 `git` aliases are defined in [`~/.gitconfig`](.gitconfig) or implemented in interactive shell function `git()`